fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 work as payed learning.
 Make sure you pick the tasks that will grow your skills.
 In fact, you should always be doing this if you ask me.

-## How to Convince Your Boss That a Certificate Is a Waste of Time?
+## How To Convince Your Boss That A Certificate Is A Waste Of Time?

 The simplest way is to explain that the certificate is just proof that you know a topic.
 If your boss feels that there is value in